IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Events

-The Calendar component emits the `igcChange` event when the selected dates are changed by the end user.
+The Calendar component emits the `Ig$Change` event when the selected dates are changed by the end user.
 You can subscribe to the event like this:

 ```ts
 this.calendar.addEventListener('igcChange', ev => console.log(ev.detail));